yoavst/Graffiti/README.md

 * Ctrl+Shift+X - Add a new node to the graph with a custom text on the edge.

 Your cursor should be inside the function (or field in supported platforms) you want to add to the graph.

+You can build all the backends using `make backends`.

 ### JEB
 #### Installation